lmc-eu/steward/README.md

 [PHPUnit](https://phpunit.de/) using [Selenium WebDriver](http://www.seleniumhq.org/).

 ## What's great about Steward?
-- It allows you to start writing complex test cases in a minute
+- It allows you to start writing complex test cases in a minute.
 - It performs a lot of work for you:
    - downloads and installs Selenium server with one command
    - sets-up browser of your choice
    - automatically takes a screenshot on failed assertions
-   - produces test results in JUnit format (easily processable e.g. by Jenkins and other tools)
+   - produces test results in JUnit format (easily processable, for example, by Jenkins and other tools)
    - and more...
-- Tests are run in parallel, so the only bottleneck is the number of Selenium nodes you start simultaneously
+- Tests are run in parallel, so the only bottleneck is the number of Selenium nodes you start simultaneously.
-- Simple syntax sugar layer on top of default [WebDriver commands](https://github.com/facebook/php-webdriver/wiki/Example-command-reference) helps shorten your tests and improve readability
+- Simple syntax sugar layer on top of default [WebDriver commands](https://github.com/facebook/php-webdriver/wiki/Example-command-reference) helps shorten your tests and improve readability.
 - If you already use PHP, you don't have to learn a new language to write functional tests.
-Moreover, if you are familiar with unit tests and PHPUnit, you know it all
+Moreover, if you are familiar with unit tests and PHPUnit, you know it all.
-- Allows you to plan test dependencies
+- Allows you to plan test dependencies.
-   - Ex. need to wait 2 minutes until some event gets through your message queue before testing the result?
+   - For example, if you need to wait 2 minutes until some event gets through your message queue before testing the result?
 No problem!
-The order of tests is optimized to minimize the total execution time
+The order of tests is optimized to minimize the total execution time.
-- Status of tests can be clearly watched during test execution, so you will easily know how many tests have finished and what their results are
+- Status of tests can be clearly watched during test execution, so you will easily know how many tests have finished and what their results are.
 - You can extend Steward easily by registering custom events to EventDispatcher.
-   - Ex. you can add custom configuration options or change parameters passed to child PHPUnit processes
+   - For example if you can add custom configuration options or change parameters passed to child PHPUnit processes.
-- Cloud services like [Sauce Labs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/) or [TestingBot](https://testingbot.com/) are fully integrated giving you a chance to run tests with less setup and without your own infrastructure
+- Cloud services like [Sauce Labs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/) or [TestingBot](https://testingbot.com/) are fully integrated giving you a chance to run tests with less setup and without your own infrastructure.
-- Steward is field tested - we use it daily in [our company](https://www.lmc.eu/english) to maintain the quality of our products thanks to hundreds of test-cases
-   - the library itself is also extensively covered by unit tests
+- Steward is field tested - we use it daily in [our company](https://www.lmc.eu/english) to maintain the quality of our products thanks to hundreds of test-cases.
+The library itself is also extensively covered by unit tests.
-- Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [PHPUnit](https://phpunit.de/) is a well known and widely used testing framework, and [Symfony Console](http://symfony.com/doc/current/components/console.html) is industry standard for PHP CLI applications
+- Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [PHPUnit](https://phpunit.de/) is a well known and widely used testing framework, and [Symfony Console](http://symfony.com/doc/current/components/console.html) is industry standard for PHP CLI applications.

 ## Example usage
 To see how to use and extend Steward, have a look at our [example project](https://github.com/lmc-eu/steward-example).